 - Iowa – $1,114

-When to start shopping for new car insurance?
+When should you shop for new car insurance?

-While a renewal notice may jog your memory to shop your car insurance, there are plenty of other life events that make it worthwhile to explore other insurance options.
+While a renewal notice may remind you to shop for car insurance, plenty of other life events make exploring other options worthwhile, such as:

 - Adding or dropping a driver